tableau/tableau-log-viewer/README.md

 Is Tableau Log Viewer supported?
 ---------------
-Tableau Log Viewer is made available AS-IS with no support.
+Tableau Log Viewer is supported by the community.
 This is intended to be a self service tool and includes a user guide.
 Any requests or issues discovered should be filed in the [Issue Tracker](https://github.com/tableau/tableau-log-viewer/issues).

 How can I contribute to Tableau Log Viewer?
 ---------------